 Incidents of mass violence continue to rise domestically and globally, and the need for long-term healing is more apparent than ever.
 Join Tuesday’s Children as we convene experts working to counter violent extremism in unique ways, as well as individuals and organizations working to support communities and families affected by trauma and loss and the ripple effects that ring out beyond the immediate tragedy.
 Featured experts in the fields of trauma, grief, bereavement, disaster response and recovery and community resilience will discuss best practices and lessons learned from various traumatic events.

-Zak Ebrahim, Author, The Terrorist’s Son: A Story of Choice
+Zak Ebrahim, peace campaigner, Author, The Terrorist’s Son: A Story of Choice

 Dr. Donna Hicks, Author, Dignity: Its Essential Role in Resolving Conflict

 Sallie Lynch, Senior Program and Development Consultant at Tuesday’s Children

 Amy O’Neill, Resilience Expert, Therapist and Motivational Speaker; survivor of 2013 Boston Marathon Bombing

 Sandy & Lonnie Phillips, Founders, Survivors Empowered, parents of Jessica, victim of the 2012 mass shooting in Aurora, CO

 Colonel Melchizedek “Kato” Martinez, USAF, Director of Air Force Gold Star Family Programs; survivor of the Brussels 2016 terrorist attack

 Monica Meehan McNamara, family therapist, Curriculum Director, Project COMMON BOND

 Deputy Commissioner John Miller, New York Police Department, Intelligence and Counterterrorism